Qian Liren

-Qian Liren (born August 1924) (錢李仁 (钱李仁, Qián Lǐrén)) is a Chinese politician, diplomat, and translator.
-Qian had a distinguished career in foreign affairs, and was China's first ambassador to UNESCO, in addition to being the head of the International Liaison Department of the Communist Party of China between 1983 and 1985.
-He then served as the head of the People's Daily newspaper, but was removed from the position after the Tiananmen Square protests of 1989.
+Qian Liren (born 20 August 1924) (錢李仁 (钱李仁, Qián Lǐrén)) is a Chinese politician, diplomat, and translator.
+Qian had a distinguished career in foreign affairs, and was China's first ambassador to UNESCO, in addition to being the head of the International Department of the Chinese Communist Party between 1983 and 1985.
+He then served as the head of the People's Daily newspaper, but was removed from the position after the 1989 Tiananmen Square protests and massacre.

 Early life

 Born in 1924 in Jiaxing, Zhejiang province, Qian is a documented descendant of the kings of Wuyue.
-After moving with his family to Zhenjiang and later to Shanghai during the Second Sino-Japanese War, Qian attended Saint John's University, Shanghai, where he studied chemistry.
+After moving with his family to Zhenjiang and later to Shanghai during the Second Sino-Japanese War, Qian attended St. John's University, Shanghai, where he studied chemistry.

 Early career

 While in secondary school and university, Qian became involved with the anti-Kuomintang student movement and became its leader in Shanghai, becoming president of the Shanghai Secondary Students Association and Secretary of the Shanghai Students Union.
-He joined the Communist Party of China (CPC) in 1940, and became a member of the CPC Shanghai Committee.
+He joined the Chinese Communist Party (CCP) in 1940, and became a member of the Shanghai Municipal Committee of the CCP.

 After the establishment of the People's Republic of China in 1949, Qian worked in the international affairs department of the Communist Youth League of China.
 He was its representative to the World Federation of Democratic Youth in Budapest, Hungary, and became Secretary in the Federation secretariat.
 His Youth League origins have led to Qian being classified as part of the "Youth League faction" of Hu Yaobang.
 From the Youth League, he was promoted to head the external affairs office of the State Council (1964–1965).

 Purged during the Cultural Revolution, Qian was re-appointed in 1974 as a member of the Standing Council of the Chinese People's Association for Friendship with Foreign Countries, and in 1978 was posted as China's first ambassador to UNESCO.
-Returning to China from Paris, he became the head of the CPC Central Committee's International Liaison Department.
+Returning to China from Paris, he became the head of the CCP Central Committee's International Liaison Department.
 This position would conventionally lead to the post of Foreign Minister.
-For Qian, however, his next posting as the head of the People's Daily (1985–1989) spelled the end of his rise within the Communist Party.
+For Qian, however, his next posting as the head of the People's Daily Press (1985–1989) spelled the end of his rise within the CCP.

-Qian was a member of the 12th and 13th Central Committees of the Communist Party of China (1985–1992).
+Qian was a member of the 12th and 13th Central Committees of the CCP (1985–1992).